-Wholesalers have distribution methods similar to those of retailers in that customers may or may not be able to physically visit the wholesaler’s location to acquire their purchase.
+Wholesalers offer distribution options similar to those of retailers in that customers may or may not be able to physically visit the wholesaler’s location to acquire their purchase.
 For the purposes of our discussion of wholesaling, this category is separated based on whether or not a stationary location exists from which the wholesaler conducts the physical movement of products.

-- Stationary Location– The most common wholesaler arrangement is where the wholesaler has one or more fixed facilities where product handling operations take place.
+- Stationary Location – In most common wholesaler arrangements, the wholesaler has one or more fixed facilities where product handling operations take place.
 However, while stationary wholesalers share the characteristic of a permanent location, they often differ on whether customers can visit these facilities:

 - Customer Accessible – At certain wholesaler locations buyers can shop at the facility.
 In fact, retail warehouse clubs, such as Costco and Sam’s Club, also function as wholesalers for qualifying businesses.
 In addition to selecting their orders, buyers are responsible for making their own arrangements to transport their purchases.

-- Not Customer Accessible – Most operations classified as wholesalers do not permit buyers to visit their facility in order to select items, rather buyers place orders via phone, web or through person-to-person contact with wholesaler’s representatives.
+- Not Customer Accessible – Most operations classified as wholesalers do not permit buyers to visit their facility in order to select items, rather buyers place orders over the internet, by phone, or through person-to-person contact with wholesaler’s representatives.
+In more advanced business relationships, the buyer’s inventory management system will automatically place orders (for more see Managing Product Movement Tutorial).
 Also, in most cases, the wholesaler takes responsibility for product delivery.